dalinaum/TextureViewDemo/README.md

 License
 -------
-It is absoulutely free.
+It is absolutely free.
 That's all.